gaurav1780/comp1010practicalClassMaterial/week 08 - lists 1/practicalLists1.md

 Hurdle requirement:

 - Each method (across the 4 stages) is worth 2 marks.
 So, solving 50 or more methods will get you 100% marks.
+I knnow this number (50) seems like a lot but once you finish the minimum required number (25), it will take you less than a minute to complete each of the remaining once (especially from Stage2).
 - To clear the weekly hurdle, you must solve a at least -
   - 20 methods from Stage2, **and**,
   - 5 methods from Stage3.